-The Financial Times ranks HKUST #14 in the world, and 58% of the class successfully changes functions and/or industries following the program.
-A full 45% of the class enters the Finance/Banking industry upon graduation, with respectable numbers also entering Consulting (11%), the Energy/Engineering industry (11%), and IT/Technology (14%).
-In terms of job functions, HKUST graduates thrive in finance roles (43%), consulting/strategy (18%), sales and marketing (15%), and general management (12%).
+The Financial Times ranks HKUST #14 in the world, 72% of the class successfully changes functions following the MBA, and 69% changes industries.
+Thirty-nine percent of the latest graduating class found roles in the financial industry upon graduating, with respectable numbers also entering the consulting (12%), and IT/Technology (17%) industries.
+In terms of job functions, HKUST graduates thrive in finance roles (42%), general management (26%), and sales and marketing (11%).

 The HKUST MBA mission is to inspire and transform individuals to be future business leaders for Asia and the world.
 We embrace diversity, and are looking for ambitious and open-minded candidates with a passion to contribute.
 It is the first day of orientation.
 Please introduce yourself to your classmates, highlighting what drives you in your personal and professional life.
-(500 words maximum)
+(500 words)

 Tell us about your post-MBA goals and based on that, why is the HKUST MBA the ideal program for you and how do you plan to engage and enrich our community?
 (500 words)

-Jennifer Bloom has been a consultant with Accepted for 17 years and a Certified Professional Resume Writer since 2005.
+***Disclaimer: Information is subject to change.
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Jennifer Bloom has been a consultant with Accepted for 19 years and is a Certified Professional Resume Writer (CPRW).
 She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
-If you would like help with your applications, Jennifer can suggest a number of options that work with any budget.
+If you would like help with your application, Jennifer can suggest a number of options that work with any budget.
 Want Jennifer to help you get accepted?
 Click here!